Free Standard Shipping on All U.S. Orders

 Petechiae can be a sign of a serious underlying medical condition, but it’s not always a cause for concern.
 It's important to see a doctor to ensure there's nothing else going on.

-What Is Petechiae?
+What Are Petechiae?

 These spots can look rash-like, but they aren't a rash.
-With a rash, you can press on it and your skin will change color — but petechiae spots will maintain their color.
+With a rash, you can press on it and your skin will change color — but petechial spots will maintain their color.
 These spots are not typically painful or itchy, although there are rare occasions where they can be tender to the touch.

 You should always have a doctor examine petechiae, as they may indicate a serious health problem.
 It's better to be safe than sorry.
 A doctor can explore all of your symptoms, determine the cause, and offer treatment options.